babzine1999/AdventureWorks-Sales-Dashboard/README.md

 # AdventureWorks-Sales-Dashboard
-Ce projet consiste en la création d'un tableau de bord interactif de ventes en utilisant Power BI, basé sur les données de ventes d'Adventure Works.
-Le tableau de bord offre une vue d'ensemble complète des performances de vente, ainsi que des analyses approfondies des produits et des clients.

-# Contenu du projet

-## Fichiers CSV : Ce projet utilise les fichiers CSV suivants :
+This project consists of creating an interactive sales dashboard using Power BI, based on Adventure Works sales data.
+The dashboard provides a comprehensive overview of sales performance, along with in-depth analysis of products and customers.

+# Project Contents

+## CSV Files

+This project uses the following CSV files:

 1. AdventureWorks_Calendar.csv
 2. AdventureWorks_Customers.csv
 3. AdventureWorks_Product_Categories.csv
 4. AdventureWorks_Product_Subcategories.csv
 5. AdventureWorks_Products.csv
 6. AdventureWorks_Returns.csv
 7. AdventureWorks_Territories.csv

-## Fonctionnalités :
+## Features

-#### Page de Résumé : Vue d'ensemble des performances de vente, y compris les totaux par catégorie de produits et par sous-catégorie, les revenus mensuels, les commandes et les retours par mois, ainsi que les produits les plus vendus.
-#### Page de Détails Produit : Informations détaillées sur les produits, y compris les retours totaux et les profits ajustés par week-end, ainsi que les profits totaux par début de semaine.
-#### Page de Détails Client : Analyse détaillée des performances de vente par client.
+#### Summary Page

+An overview of sales performance, including total sales by product category and subcategory, monthly revenue, orders and returns by month, as well as the best-selling products.

+#### Product Details Page

+Detailed product information, including total returns, adjusted profits by weekend, and total profits by start of the week.

+#### Customer Details Page

+A detailed analysis of sales performance by customer.